 Iron Nuggets are some of the most valuable crafting materials you can come across in Animal Crossing: New Horizons.
 The unique material allows players to craft some great items, so here is exactly how and where you can get Iron Nuggets in Animal Crossing: New Horizons.

-New Horizons introduces a bunch of great new features to the Animal Crossing franchise, including more character customization, the Nook Miles rewards program, and terraforming tools to reshape your island to suit your ultimate vision of paradise.
+A handful of great new features were introduced to the Animal Crossing franchise with the release of New Horizons.
+These included more character customization, the Nook Miles rewards program, and tools to reshape your island using terraforming to create your ultimate vision of paradise.

-Where to find Iron Nuggets in Animal Crossing New Horizons
+- Where to find Iron Nuggets in Animal Crossing?

-The only way to get your hands on Iron Nuggets in New Horizons is to hit rocks with a shovel or an axe.
+The only way to find Iron Nuggets in New Horizons is to hit rocks with a shovel or an axe.
 These are the small-ish silver rocks, not the big dark grey rocks that you’ll find around the coast.